google/UIforETW/UIforETW/ReadMe.txt

 Move ETWEventDemo out of bin directory.
 Display how long a trace took to be recorded, save versus merge?
 Ship batch file to record trace of tracing, and detect when to use it (slow save or merge).
+Ship batch file to create non-DLL version of UIforETW